greearb/lanforge-scripts/README.md

 **No additional setup is required to run these scripts on a system with LANforge pre-installed**.
 On your LANforge system, you can find this repository in the `/home/lanforge/scripts/` directory. (e.g. CT523c, CT521b).
 The contents of the directory match the version of LANforge installed on your system (see the [tagged releases](https://github.com/greearb/lanforge-scripts/tags) to clone specific version.)

+To setup and use these scripts on a non-LANforge system or to use a specific version (e.g. specific LANforge release), please follow the instructions outlined in the [LANforge Python Scripts README](./py-scripts/README.md).

-For more advanced users needing to develop their own automation, we offer the following:
+For more advanced users wanting to develop their own automation, we offer the following:
 - Auto-generated Python library in [`lanforge_client/`](./lanforge_client/)
   - **NOTE: This library is under development and subject to change as it progresses.**
   - Designed to make LANforge CLI commands and LANforge JSON API endpoints available in Python.